lookit/lookit-docs/docs/source/community-irb-and-legal-information.rst

 What it is
 ~~~~~~~~~~

-In order to use CHS for data collection, the principal investigator (PI) of a research group must first sign
+In order to use CHS/Lookit for data collection (including posting studies that run on other platforms/video chat studies), the principal investigator (PI) of a research group must first sign
 an `institutional
 agreement <https://github.com/lookit/research-resources/blob/master/Legal/Lookit%20Institutional%20Agreement.pdf>`__
 with MIT that lays out each institution’s rights and responsibilities.